preflet/grapp/README.md

 # Grapp

-A dynamic visualization tool with Plotly.js, Dash, Fastapi and Redis which supports MongoDB database.
+A dynamic visualization tool with Plotly.js, Dash, Fastapi and Redis.
+Currently it supports MongoDB and MySQL database.

 ## Features